 Business and professional associations often use bulk purchasing to access cheaper deals on business services like insurance, car hire and utilities.
 The savings can far outweigh the cost of joining.

-See our money saving section for more ideas on cutting small business costs and leave your own tips in the comments section below.
+See our money saving section for more ideas on cutting small business costs.